Ailuropoda1864/Iowa-liquor-sales/README.md

 The dataset contains the same information as the data above, but just 10% of the original sample.

-Students interested in viewing the original, unreduced file can compare the reduced Project version with the [original full version, found here](http://marcharper.codes/Iowa_Liquor_Sales-all.zip).
+Students interested in viewing the original, unreduced file can compare the reduced Project version with the [original full version](http://marcharper.codes/Iowa_Liquor_Sales-all.zip).
 In fact, Iowa provides over 2gb of data stretching further back in time!
 This can be a useful tool to help understand the need to frame and filter data.

 ---